-- 326Spring Yellowish GreenYellowish Green – This color was never very popular, and is the second least popular color at this time.
-I strongly suspect that this color will be retired soon, especially since the new 368Vibrant YellowNeon Yellow color has a subtle green cast, filling a similar niche of very bright greenish-yellow colors.
+- 326Spring Yellowish GreenYellowish Green – This color was never very popular, and is the second least popular color at this time – only coming in 12/66 parts on this list.
+I strongly suspect that it will be retired soon, especially since the new 368Vibrant YellowNeon Yellow color has a subtle green cast, filling a similar niche of very bright greenish-yellow colors.
 (That said, it had nearly retired a couple years ago, but was brought back in several Hidden Side sets.)
 If you want to stock up, this might be a good time!

-- 102Medium Blue – While still available in 31/66 parts, this color has dropped 14 positions in the rankings in 5 years, reflecting significantly decreased popularity over time.
-My best guess is that designers prefer the lighter 212Light Royal BlueBright Light Blue color and are using it instead.
+- 102Medium Blue – While still available in 36/66 parts, this color has dropped 14 positions in the rankings in 5 years, reflecting significantly decreased popularity over time.
+My best guess is that LEGO set designers prefer the lighter 212Light Royal BlueBright Light Blue color and are using it instead.

-- 324Medium Lavender325Lavender– Sliding nine and five spots down respectively (in 5 years), neither of these shades is making much traction recently.
-In looking at the raw numbers, this is less a reflection of decreased popularity of these colors with set designers, but more reflective of an increased interest in other colors.
+- 324Medium Lavender & 325Lavender– Sliding nine and five spots down respectively (in the 5 years ending in 2022), neither of these shades is making much traction recently.
+In looking at the raw numbers, this is less a reflection of decreased popularity of these colors, but rather an increased interest in other colors.

 More like this?

 Subscribe to the Brick Architect newsletter for early access to exclusive content, the latest articles, and updates to the Printable LEGO Brick Labels, LEGO Storage Guide, and my book The LEGO Architect.

 As mentioned earlier, unless you need very specific parts in large quantities for a particular MOC, your best bet is to build up a library of parts you frequently use in those colors that you like building with.
 Rather than thinking of LUGBULK as your only source of parts, you should treat it as a strategic opportunity to save money as part of a broader part acquisition strategy.